-- Plan the technical review and make effective use of resources during the review - Represent the technical review team in communications with clients - Organise and direct technical review team members - Provide direction and guidance to technical reviewers-in-training
+- plan the technical review and make effective use of resources during the review - represent the technical review team in communications with clients - organize and direct members of the technical review team

-- Lead the technical review team to reach the review conclusions - Work in varying cultural contexts - Prevent and resolve conflicts - Prepare and complete the technical review report considering the full technical review team's findings - Have ability to form technical review teams appropriate to the assignment.
-For example, this could be a team that consists of a professional accountant familiar with the reporting entity in tandem with subject matter experts responsible for the specific environmental attributes to be assessed (e.g., oil and gas expert, professional engineer, professional forester).
+- provide direction and guidance to technical reviewers-in-training - lead the technical review team to reach the review conclusions - work in varying cultural contexts - prevent and resolve conflicts - prepare and complete the technical review report, considering the full technical review team's findings - form technical review teams appropriate to the assignment - for example, a team that includes a professional accountant familiar with the reporting entity and subject matter experts for the specific environmental attributes to be assessed (e.g. oil and gas expert, professional engineer, professional forester).